-If you are getting there via public transport, then you have to take a 15 minutes ferry from Hallstatt train station to the Hallstatt village and the gorgeous views start right from the point where you take the ferry….
+If you are getting there via public transport, then you have to take a 15 minutes ferry from Hallstatt train station to the Hallstatt village and the gorgeous views start right from the point where you take the ferry.

 During my stay, I was blessed to wake up to a foggy morning, and as the fog lifted it gave way to some incredible dreamy shots.

-I took a leisurely walk around the village while most of the tourists were still sleeping, and took the several steps leading up to more terraced houses and views from an elevation.
+I took a leisurely walk around the village while most of the tourists were still sleeping, and took several steps leading up to more terraced houses and views from an elevation.

 The historic market square with its towering Protestant Church is the most frequently photographed view of this picturesque village.

-Eventually the sun came up and the fog cleared.
+Eventually, the sun came up and the fog cleared.
 So, I climbed the steps leading to the top of the Gothic Michaels chapel (another church just a few steps up from the market square), and was rewarded with the most stunning views of the market square with the lake and mountains providing the fairytale backdrop.

 As I kept walking further up the street, I saw so many more cute alpine houses at the bank of the lake.